craftcms/docs/docs/commerce/1.x/docs/configuration.md

 ## `autoSetNewCartAddresses`

-Determines whether the customer's last used shipping and billing addresses should automatically be set on new carts.
+Determines whether the customer’s last used shipping and billing addresses should automatically be set on new carts.

 Can be set to `true` or `false` (default is `true`).